-This is part of our quick reads series; helping you stay informed without hogging your precious time.
 This post considers the book – Is Gwyneth Paltrow Wrong About Everything?

 Spoiler alert: yes it would seem poor old Gwyneth is wrong about everything; from juice cleanses, to coffee enemas and steaming her fanny (I added that one but I did read she does do this and I’m pretty confident of the lack of science in the idea).
-She was a terrific actor – there is something to be said for sticking to your core competences huh?
+She was a terrific actor – there is something to be said for sticking to your knitting huh?

-Caulfield’s delightful tongue in cheek title and light, fruity and readable tone, belies a hefty and serious message within: we mere humans are hard wired to look up to celebrities (and yes that is as true of management gurus as it is of movie stars).
+Caulfield’s delightful tongue in cheek title and light, fruity and readable tone, belies a hefty and serious message within: we mere humans are hard-wired to look up to celebrities (and yes that is as true of management gurus as it is of movie stars).
 It’s an ape-like thing where we look to the fittest and the strongest – the most attractive (OK this might not follow fully for management gurus).

 This tendency to look to both celebs and management gurus has worsened with the social media explosion.
 Now we can look up to Gwen and also feel some sort of delicious personal connection to her as she tweets us directly to our living room mid fanny steam or bottom cleanse.